vaaako/scarablib/README.md

 - **Networking:** Adding network support for multiplayer or distributed applications

 # Documentation
 Currently there is no documentation.
 But each method is documented in the source code as a comment above it.
-If you are using a LSP you can easily view it
+If you are using a LSP you can easily

 # Example
 This example creates a 3D scene with a rotating cube